pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/AlertsDialogs.md

 `TextState`, and even the buttons.

 Sometimes it is not optimal to model the alert as an optional.
-In particular, if a feature can navigate to multiple, mutually exclusive screens, then an enum is more appropriate.
+In particular, if a feature can navigate to multiple, mutually exclusive screens, then a "case-pathable" enum is more appropriate.

 In such a case: